Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted in Legend of Elements by Joy Nice Games.md

 169 Posts

-I shared before how some games use an in-game event calendar to give players a clear roadmap of what’s coming.
-It’s a great UX touch that sets expectations and keeps players engaged.
+I shared before how some games use an in-game event calendar to give players a clear roadmap of whatâ€™s coming.
+Itâ€™s a great UX touch that sets expectations and keeps players engaged.

 ![](https://www.gamigion.com/wp-content/uploads/2025/12/image-7.png)

 ---

-What’s interesting here is that Joy Nice Games took it a step further.
+Whatâ€™s interesting here is that Joy Nice Games took it a step further.
 Right under the calendar, they added a live spotlight for the current event, making it super easy for players to jump straight in without searching through menus.

 Why I like it:
-✅ Clear monthly overview + instant call to action
+âœ… Clear monthly overview + instant call to action
-✅ Smooth transition from “planning” to “playing”
+âœ… Smooth transition from â€œplanningâ€ to â€œplayingâ€
-✅ Keeps the current event front and center where players can’t miss it
+âœ… Keeps the current event front and center where players canâ€™t miss it

 A small but smart design choice that improves discoverability and boosts event participation.